 The Comms TaskForce aims to raise awareness of CNDCP by clearly communicating its objectives, metrics, and future achievements.
 Its role will grow over time, as will its reach, coordinating all communications regarding CNDCP and ensuring compliance.

-External communications are intended for the European data center industry and the European Commission.
+External communications are intended for the European data centre industry and the European Commission.
 With the latter, an additional coordinated effort to promote CNDCP is planned.
 On the other hand, internal communication efforts aim to create value for all signatories by, i.e., facilitating the promotion of their involvement in CNDCP.